The-Forbidden-Trove/ForbiddenTroveBlacklist/README.md

 # ForbiddenTroveBlacklist
 Forbidden Trove Blacklist in a Machine Readable Format

-This repository is the Blacklist of the Forbidden Trove Discord Server.
+This repository contains the Blacklist and the pricefixers list of [the Forbidden Trove Discord Server](https://discord.gg/tftrove).

-If you believe that an account of yours has been placed on the blacklist in error, you can appeal here: http://banappeal.tftrove.com/
+## Appealing a blacklist or pricefixer flag.
+If you are banned or blacklisted and would like to appeal, you can do so by [filling out the following form](http://banappeal.tftrove.com/).
+Make sure to explain what happened, how you plan to fix / fixed it and why we should give you another chance.
+Low efforts appeals will be denied.
+If you want a second chance, prove you deserve it.

+**If it has been 15 days and you have not heard back from us, it means your appeal was denied**.
+You are welcome to file another appeal when the next league starts. http://banappeal.tftrove.com/

 Join The Forbidden Trove here: https://discord.gg/tftrove

-Check our blacklist tool which warns you when you're about to trade with a user who is blacklisted here: https://github.com/The-Forbidden-Trove/blacklist-tool
+Check tool which warns you when you're about to trade with a user who is blacklisted here: https://github.com/The-Forbidden-Trove/blacklist-tool

-Existing reasons for being blacklisted are:
+## Existing reasons for being blacklisted are:
 * Alt of a blacklisted user
 * Assisting a blacklisted user to gain access to TFT
 * Attempt to cheat vouches